The School was established in the year 1982.

 Other sports facilities include ample grounds / facilities for individual and group sports, including football, volleyball, basketball, throw ball and kho-kho.
 Athletics also have pride of place, with spaces for track events, jumps and throws.

 Rich in history and cultural tradition, the arts play an important role in education—both for their intrinsic value and their ability to enhance the overall development of a child.
 Exposure to music, and visual arts enables personal, social and intellectual growth; It also provides space for new ideas and feelings and improves cognitive capacities and motivations to learn.

 MWLSS, co-curricular activities in this sphere include art and craft, music, dance and theatre.
 These are conducted as group activities, rather than on an individual basis.
 School outings to the theatre and places of cultural and historical interest are organised regularly.

-Drawing and Karate classes are also conducted after school hours.
+Karate classes are also conducted after school hours.

 Probably nothing symbolizes the schools spirit more than the excitement and challenge inspired by competitive events.
 At MWLSS these events are linked to sports, academics, arts, debates, elocution…and many things in between!

 Children are placed in one of the school’s four ‘Houses’, each of which is named after a the great builders of modern India NEHRU,INDIRA,GANDHI and TAGORE

 This heralds the start of a school-long loyalty and commitment to the House and its members.
 The result is a sense of collaborative team spirit of the highest order.